-The revision of 800-171 is a part of a greater overhaul of the DoD’s approach to cybersecurity, especially on the smaller contractor level.
+The revision of 800-171 is a part of a more significant overhaul of the DoD’s approach to cybersecurity, especially on the smaller contractor level.

 “Our large primes are very savvy,” she [Ellen Lord] said.
 “They have the funds to create hardened environments.
 What I’m concerned with is, especially, the small companies who our innovation comes from, where when we sit down and talk to them about cybersecurity, we sometimes hear, no kidding, ‘My nephew does my cybersecurity.’
 That gets us a little bit worried.”

 The concern for the DoD and the federal government as a whole is the age-old dilemma of balancing innovation and its inherent risks with remaining secure.
 Alongside revisions to 800-171, they are exploring the development of a secure cloud that smaller contractors can build into, which will meet the DFARS requirement for CUI.

-What we will be interested to see if how this revision rolls up into the expansion of 800-171 from a DFAR to a FAR, which is anticipated by the end of the year.
+We will be interested to see how this revision rolls up into the expansion of 800-171 from a DFAR to a FAR, which is anticipated by the end of the year.

 SP 800-53 Rev 5

 The fifth revision to SP 800-53 is another widely anticipated update from NIST.
-Ross alluded to integration of privacy controls, new supply chain controls, new cyber resiliency controls, and new systems engineering controls and processes.
+Ross alluded to integrating privacy controls, new supply chain controls, new cyber resiliency controls, and new systems engineering controls and processes.

-Ross spoke about the increase in cyber attacks and the ever blurring of the lines between digital physical as the rationale for reworking 800-53.
-Alongside the external forces, this revision rolls up into a greater endeavor from the standards institute - something that Ross has coined FISMA Vision 2020, an overhaul of the FISMA requirements with the headlining action being the retirement of 800-53 Rev 4 for the new revision.
+Ross spoke about the increase in cyber attacks and the ever-blurring of the lines between digital-physical as the rationale for reworking 800-53.
+Alongside the external forces, this revision rolls into a more significant endeavor from the standards institute - something that Ross coined FISMA Vision 2020, an overhaul of the FISMA requirements with the headlining action being the retirement of 800-53 Rev 4 for the new revision.